Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Minus5 ICEBAR

-Enjoy a chilling experience in this bar where even your cups are ice
+Enjoy a chilling experience in this bar where even your cups are ice.

-📍 Google Maps | Phone: (702) 489-3545 | Website | Hours: 11 am – 12 am Sun-Thurs, 11 am – 2 am Fri & Sat | Entrance: $24 adults, $13 under 16
+📍 Google Maps | Phone: (702) 489-3545 | Website | Hours: 11 am – 12 am Sun-Thu; 11 am – 2 am Fri & Sat | Entrance: $24+ adults, $13 ages 7-12 | 👉 Reserve Minus5 ICEBAR Tickets

 Minus5 ICEBAR is a unique bar where everything, even your chairs, are ice.
-The cool thing about this bar is that people of all ages are welcome, and they offer mocktails for the children.
-You will see incredible ice sculptures in different ice-themed rooms.
-With your general admission ticket, you will also get gloves and a parka so you can stay warm.
+The cool thing about this bar is that people of all ages are welcome.

 Dave & Buster’s

-Play arcade games, check out the sports bar, and eat dinner
+Play arcade games, check out the sports bar, and eat dinner.

-📍 Google Maps | Phone: (702) 984-4800 | Website | Hours: 11 am – 12 am Mon & Tues, 11 am – 1 am Wed-Thurs & Sat, 11 am – 2 am Fri, 10 am – 12 am Sun | Entrance: Free
+📍 Google Maps | Phone: (702) 984-4800 | Website | Hours: 11 am – 12 am Mon & Tue; 11 am – 1 am Wed-Fri; 10 am – 1 am Sat; 10 am – 12 am Sun

 Dave & Buster’s is not your typical restaurant or bar, because its main allure is that it is a huge arcade.
 Of course, you can sit at the bar and watch sports or dine in the restaurant area, but you can also play a variety of games while you are there.

-The entrance is free, but to play the arcade games, you can pay anywhere from $15 and up depending on how much time you plan to spend in the arcade.
+Games cost anywhere from $15 and up depending on how much time you plan to spend in the arcade.
 Anyone under the age of 18 is only welcome if they are with an adult who is over the age of 25 years old.

 Las Vegas Nightlife